Archive

 The online App Store has become my latest time waster as I have waded through the hundreds of apps available.
 Only one purchase so far, AirSharing, allowing you to transfer files wirelessly from your computer and view them on the iPod.
 Files such as all the iWork formats, MS Office, web archives and a huge range of audio and video files.
 Much easier than emailing the file to yourself.

-Posting this from the Wordpress app which makes blogging a breeze while on the go.
+Posting this from the WordPress app which makes blogging a breeze while on the go.
 Even if you are not connected you can save your post to the iPod and publish later when you are back online.

 A lot more investigating and playing on this gadget to be had to really investigate how it is best used to support teaching and learning.
 I am sure it has a place!